autolab/Autolab/docs/features/moss.md

 # MOSS Plagiarism Detection Installation

-[MOSS (Measure Of Software Similarity)](https://theory.stanford.edu/~aiken/moss/) is a system for checking for plagiarism.
+<a href="https://theory.stanford.edu/~aiken/moss/" target="_blank">MOSS (Measure Of Software Similarity)</a> is a system for checking for plagiarism.
 MOSS can be setup on Autolab as follows:

-1. Obtain the script for MOSS based on the instructions given in [https://theory.stanford.edu/~aiken/moss/](https://theory.stanford.edu/~aiken/moss/).
+1. Obtain the script for MOSS based on the instructions given <a href="https://theory.stanford.edu/~aiken/moss/" target="_blank">here</a>.

 2. Create a directory called `vendor` at the root of your Autolab installation, i.e